wingify/wingify.github.io/_posts/2014-06-13-fast-storage-with-rocksdb.markdown

 when data size would grew.
 After understanding how Cassandra worked under the hood such as its log structured storage like LevelDB I started playing with opensource embeddable databases that would use similar approach such as LevelDB and Kyoto Cabinet.
-At the time, I found an embedabble persistent key-value store library built on LevelDB called [RocksDB](http://rocksdb.org).
+At the time, I found an embeddable persistent key-value store library built on LevelDB called [RocksDB](http://rocksdb.org).
 It was opensourced by Facebook and had a fairly active developer community so I started [playing](https://github.com/facebook/rocksdb/tree/master/examples)